 Deputy Paul ‘Wayne’ Newnam was named as the Resident Deputy for the community of Copperopolis.

-Sheriff Kuntz is looking forward to expanding the program to other areas of the county as soon as possible in an effort to maximize efficiency and effectiveness.
+Sheriff Kuntz expanded the program to other areas of the county now as well in an effort to maximize efficiency and effectiveness.